-- Simple and easy to understand and use.
+- This model is simple and easy to understand and use.

-- Easy to manage due to the rigidity of the model – each phase has specific deliverables and a review process.
+- It is easy to manage due to the rigidity of the model – each phase has specific deliverables and a review process.

-- Phases are processed and completed one at a time.
+- In this model phases are processed and completed one at a time.
+Phases do not overlap.

-- Works well for smaller projects where requirements are very well understood.
+- Waterfall model works well for smaller projects where requirements are very well understood.

 Disadvantages of waterfall model:

 - Once an application is in the testing stage, it is very difficult to go back and change something that was not well-thought out in the concept stage.